Villanova University School of Law: Graduate Tax Program

 The Graduate Tax Program is an interdisciplinary program led by Leslie M. Book conducted under the auspices of the Villanova University School of Law and Villanova's School of Business.
 The program has over 30 courses, which are also available to JD candidates, who are able to enroll in LL.M. courses as well as participate in the joint JD/LL.M. program.
 Business students participating in the Graduate Tax Program may earn a Master of Science in Taxation (MST) degree.

 Moorad Center for the Study of Sports Law

 The Jeffrey S. Moorad Center for the Study of Sports Law was created in 2012, and was funded by a $5 million donation from San Diego Padres vice chairman and CEO Jeffrey S. Moorad (a 1981 graduate of the law school).
 The Center prepares students for careers in sports-related fields.
 It is one of only a few in the United States dedicated to the study of sports law, and it is run by director Andrew Brandt, a lawyer, former NFL team executive, and ESPN commentator.

-Special programs

-Beyond the skills of written and oral expression developed in the first-year writing program and the required upper-level moot court program, drafting, and seminar courses, Villanova University School of Law students acquire the fundamental skills of the practicing lawyer—including counseling, negotiation, advocacy, mediation, dispute resolution, conciliation, and mature judgment.
-Hands-on clinical opportunities allow students to apply classroom experiences to real-world client representation, often while performing public service.
-Clinical programs include Federal Tax; Civil Justice; Asylum, Refugee, and Emigrant Services; and Farmworkers Legal Aid.

-The school also strives to provide leadership in information technology, law and psychology, taxation, and international law, among other fields.

-Rankings and honors
+Rankings and reputation

-The 2021 edition of U.S. News & World Report's "Best Graduate Schools" ranked Villanova Law at 53rd in the country overall.
+The 2024-25 edition of U.S. News & World Report's "Best Graduate Schools" ranked Villanova Law at 48th (tied) in the country overall.

-The 2020 edition of Above the Law's Top 50 Law Schools ranked Villanova as the 32nd best law school in the country.
+The 2022 edition of Above the Law's Top 50 Law Schools ranked Villanova as the 35th best law school in the country.

-In 2015, the National Law Journal ranked Villanova Law as the #34 "Go-To" law school based on its employment statistics with the nation's largest law firms.